School bus tipped on its side on Albany Highway after multiple vehicle crash

-A school bus has tipped on its side on Albany Highway, in Auckland's North Shore after a multiple vehicle crash.
+A school bus has tipped on its side on Albany Highway, on Auckland's North Shore after a multiple vehicle crash.

-Emergency services attended the crash, involving a school bus and two vehicles, on the Dairy Flat Highway around 4pm.
+Emergency services attended the crash, involving a school bus and two vehicles near The Avenue intersection on the Dairy Flat Highway around 4pm.

 The bus is understood to have 15 students on board.